rorteg/jquery_maskloader/README.md

 jQuery Mask Loader
 ==================

-Simple Jquery plugin preloader for ajax.
-Easy to use.
+Simple Jquery plugin preloader for ajax, etc. Easy to use.

 Installation
 ------------